skywalkerlol/2uAssessment/README.md

 3. Create a solution that allows the user to select and approve invoices.
 Once an invoice is "Approved" it should dissappear from the list of available invoices.
 4. When the user approves an invoice the "status" property for that invoice should be updated to "Approved"
 5. When an invoice is submitted via the API from user story #1, it should populate in the list of displayed invoices without requiring the user to manually refresh the list of invoices.

+## My Notes

+Story 1 API Back End:
+Since the use case is for a simple document, I went with a document db and not a relation database.
+I used a cosmos db emulator as a server side data store.
+This is convenient to run locally.
+You can download from here : https://aka.ms/cosmosdb-emulator

+Story 2 Front End:
+Ideally I would have used redux for state management on the front end for a more complicated use case.
+Since this was a simple Invoice approval page, i tried to keep it simple.